CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 1. Let’s navigate back to the Fabric workspace, **FAIAD_username** you created in Lab 2, Task 8.
 1. Navigate back to **Data Factory screen**.
 1. You will see three types of lh_FAIAD – Semantic model, SQL endpoint, and Lakehouse.
 We explored the Lakehouse option in an earlier lab.
-Select **lh_FAIAD SQL analytics endpoint** option to explore the SQL option.
-You will be navigated to **SQL view** of the explorer.
+Select the **lh_FAIAD SQL analytics endpoint** option to explore the SQL option.
+You will be navigated to the **SQL view** of the explorer.

     ![A screenshot of Data Factory Home](../media/Aspose.Words.81f0a6eb-66e8-4803-8eb7-2aca2def2ac4.002.png)

     If you would like to explore the data before creating a data model, you can use SQL to do so.
-Let’s look at two options to use SQL, the first one is developer-friendly, and second option is for analysts.
+Let’s look at two options to use SQL, the first one is developer-friendly, and the second option is for analysts.

     Let’s assume you want to quickly find out the Units sold by Supplier using SQL.
 We have two options, writing a SQL statement or using a visual to create the SQL statement.

     Notice on the left panel, you can view the Tables.
 If you expand the tables, you can view the Columns that make up the table.
 Also, there are options to create SQL Views, Functions, and Stored Procedures.
 If you have a SQL background, feel free to explore these options.
 Let’s try to write a simple SQL query.

 1. From the **top menu** select **New SQL query** or from the **bottom of the left panel** select **Query**.
-You will be navigated to SQL query view.
+You will be navigated to the SQL query view.

    ![A screenshot of SQL Query view](../media/Aspose.Words.81f0a6eb-66e8-4803-8eb7-2aca2def2ac4.003.png)

 1. **Paste** the below SQL query into the **query window**.
 This query will return the units by Supplier Name.
-It is joining Sales table with Product and Supplier table to achieve this.
+It is joining the Sales table with the Product and Supplier table to achieve this.

    ```
    SELECT su.Supplier_Name, SUM(Quantity) as Units